 Advanced Electronic Signature (AES)

-AES steps it up by requiring that the signature is:
+AES steps up the requirements.
+The signature must be:

 Uniquely linked to the signatory